pgitweke/bikesharing/README.md

 ![Customer Ride Count](customer_rideCount.png)

 A heatmap was designed from the analysis to visualize weekly usage patterns as seen below.
-Heavy bike usage can be observed during weekday commute times unlike the weekends when it is all spread out.
+Heavy bike usage can be observed during weekday commute times unlike the weekends when it is more sporadic.
 The only exception is on Wednesday when there is low bike usage as per the chart which may indicate an opportunity to explore.

 ![Weekly Usage Patterns](weekly_usagePatterns.png)